 Political historians of early-twentieth-century Britain give very little clue to an answer because, except for the constitutional issue, they are largely silent on the way royal belief systems intersected with broader currents of contemporary politics.
 In the recent rethinking of the crisis of Conservatism in the years before 1914, the role of the monarchy has been conspicuously absent.
 Historians have tracked conservative thinkers’ search for a collectivist social philosophy as a riposte to “new liberalism,” based on a reevaluation of traditional Tory ideas of the organic nation and the reconciliation of conflictual class interests.
 But these philosophies coexisted alongside more traditional and paternalist modes of thought and practice, emphasizing Unionism as the party of the dominant social order and extolling the virtues of church, state, and monarchy alike.
 This mixture of political and intellectual traditions influenced the king and queen’s own outlook.
 The couple’s stress on the importance of philanthropy and practical religion, together with their views about the resolution of industrial and political conflict, provide a key to the early twentieth-century character of royal conservatism

 Philanthropy and right-minded compassion, cemented by a strong commitment to the voluntary principle of charitable giving, were central to the value system of the king and queen, as they had been for Queen Victoria and Edward VII.
 This idea of social reciprocity had deep roots in nineteenth-century, one-nation Conservatism.
-Royal philanthropy was centre stage on the industrial tours, where the king and queen inspected miners’ cottages and championed the cause of disabled children.
+Royal philanthropy was center stage on the industrial tours, where the king and queen inspected miners’ cottages and championed the cause of disabled children.
 Broad-church Anglicanism, especially the idea of practical religion working in the world, complemented the king and queen’s pragmatic approach to social problems.
-Cosmo Lang, who was Bishop of Stepney and then Archbishop of York before 1914, acted as the couple’s regular advisor.
+Cosmo Lang, who was bishop of Stepney and then archbishop of York before 1914, acted as the couple’s regular advisor.
 Lang credited himself with suggesting the industrial visits to the king and queen in 1912 when he “urged the importance” of their “coming into contact with the masses” of the “people.”
 George V needed to “go to see them” and “move about with as little ceremony as possible through their own towns, villages and workshops.”

 Prochaska has shown that “assisting the poor” was a royal prerogative, and it continued as a foundational principle for the British monarchy throughout the twentieth century.
 But he has also argued that there was a political rationale for the exercise of “royal bounty”; the monarchy’s sponsorship of charitable giving was an indirect way of responding to the combined threat of socialism and militant, organized labor.
 Charity was a way of “squaring deference with democracy,” Prochaska has emphasized, and it was designed to draw the working class into the royal orbit.
 This argument, though suggestive, is based on scanty empirical evidence; it also presupposes a strategy that was overtly political.
 Instead, I argue that both philanthropy and the industrial tours consolidated the public face of monarchy as disinterested and non-partisan in its relationship with mass and high politics.